Entry requirements (Dutch degree)

 Undergraduate qualification: Academic level

-Applicants who obtained a Dutch academic Bachelor’s degree at a research university (wo) are eligible to apply for one of our Master’s programmes.
+Applicants who obtained a Dutch academic Bachelor’s or Master's degree at a research university (wo) are eligible to apply for one of our Master’s programmes.

 Students with a HBO-bachelor’s degree (university of applied sciences) cannot be admitted to the academic Master’s in Communication Science or pre-Master's programme in Communication Science.
 You need to obtain an academic Bachelor’s degree (wo) first.